stubma/cocos2dx-classical/README.md

 * reimplement CCLabelTTF (merge code from cocos2dx-better CCRichLabelTTF)
 	* fully compatibile with old CCLabelTTF
 	* support attibuted style, such as color, font, size, style, image, link
+	* support outer stroke, it is better than original CCLabelTTF which only supports inner stroke
 * polish CocoStudio
 	* remove UI prefix
 	* fix json parsing bug for CocoStudio Mac 1.0.0.0 beta, what I did: